vypnico974/P14_migration_Vite/README.md

     - with npm : npm i (or npm install)
     - with yarn : yarn (or yarn install)
 - Run the FrontEnd :
-    - with npm : npm start
+    - with npm : npm dev
-    - with yarn : yarn start
+    - with yarn : yarn dev
 - To create and run a production build :
    - with npm :
      - npm run build